 Surrogacy is a complex process and there are a number of medical, legal, financial and emotional issues to take into consideration.

-Genea provides a supportive surrogacy program, we have a dedicated team who will guide you through the process.
+Genea Hollywood provides a supportive surrogacy program, we have a dedicated team who will guide you through the process.
 When considering surrogacy, ensure you research a clinic’s success rates, science and quality of care.
 If you are going to all the effort of finding a surrogate, you want to maximise your chance of creating a baby.
-8 out of 10 patients who started treatment elsewhere wish they came to us first* and Genea Hollywood's exclusive world leading incubation system has resulted in a 12.2% increase in the number of live births when compared to the traditional incubator and culture medium system**.
+8 out of 10 patients who started treatment elsewhere wish they came to us first* and Genea Hollywood's exclusive world leading Geri® incubation system has resulted in a 12.2% increase in the number of live births when compared to the traditional incubator and culture medium system**.

 Regulation of surrogacy